 An LLC is essentially a hybrid between a corporation and a partnership.
 It provides the limited liability of a corporation, so your personal assets are protected in case of a lawsuit or bankruptcy, and the operational flexibility of a partnership structure.
 The structure also gives you tax efficiencies, due to its flow-through nature.
 For foreigners, a US LLC can have additional advantages.

 However, if your goal is to seek funding from VCs and angel investors, forming a C-Corp may be a better choice for you.
 (We can help you determine the best approach for your business structure.
-Click here to schedule a free consultation.)
+Click here to schedule a consultation.)

 Where to register a US LLC when you live abroad